tudocomp/tudocomp/docs/Documentation.md

 Compress the 10^th^ Fibonacci word, print to stdout without header:
 : `$ tdc -g "fib(10)" -a "lzss(coder=ascii)" --raw --usestdout`

+#### Chaining

+Compressors and coders can be chained so that the output of one becomes the input of another.

+Chain the Burrows-Wheeler transform of a file into run-length, move-to-front and Huffman coding:
+: `$ tdc -a "bwt:rle:mtf:encode(huff)" file.txt`

 ## Library